President Biden is trying to speed up his appeal to voters, after polls showed him lagging behind Trump in the race for the White House.

 President Biden appears to have recognized this and is working to increase pressure on Israel to achieve a ceasefire and increase humanitarian aid to Gaza.

-During his State of the Union address last week, he announced plans for the U.S. military to build temporary docks on the Gaza coast to deliver humanitarian aid to the region.
+During his State of the Union address last week, he announced plans for the US military to build temporary docks on the Gaza coast to deliver humanitarian aid to the region.
 His announcement received positive reviews from many experts and a favorable response from the American public.

 But many Americans are not convinced that President Biden is the one to make these positive changes.
-A New York Times poll in early March found that just 19% of respondents said the economy was better than it was four years ago, when Trump was in office.
+A New York Times poll in early March found that only 19% of respondents said the economy was better than it was four years ago, when Trump was in office.
 Sixty-five percent said it was worse.
 A year ago, 23% said the economy was better, 40% said it was worse, and 36% said it was the same.

-“It's clear that this is an emotional election, not a logical election,” said Tory Gavito, president of Way to Win, a libertarian advocacy group.
+“It's clear this is an emotional election, not a logical election,” said Tory Gavito, president of Way to Win, a libertarian advocacy group.

 Vu Hoang (According to CNN, AFP, Reuters )